A-Realist/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-This is the "Rock-Paper-Scissor" project of TheOdinProject
+This is the "Rock-Paper-Scissor" project of TheOdinProject.

-Status - In-Progress

-Progress - Completed getComputerChoice() and getHumanChoice()